cdaley95/CS2450J-Project/readme.md

 - Load any file from the file dialogue that has 5 character length words per line.
 - Program will provide an error if the file is not in the correct format.
 - You may choose to modify the color scheme by editing the values in `theme.py`.
 A restart is required to apply these changes.

-## Running the Program

-Open a terminal and navigate to the directory containing `main.py` in the `src` folder for the project and execute `main.py`.

 ## What the program does/can do